 On Koh Rong Sanloem, the wide sweep of sheltered Saracen Bay just might be the perfect beach idyll.
 At least 12 (with more on the way) small-scale bungalow resorts, built of wood and palm thatch, sit in harmony with the dense jungle that hugs the shore.
 Intimate Cita Resort has two-tiered bungalows with open-air bathrooms and hammock porches, while the bungalows of Secret Paradise exude effortless beach-casual glamour.

 For a more secluded getaway feel, head to the island’s west for sand-between-your-toes living.
 Koh Rong Sanloem’s oldest resort is Lazy Beach, a hideaway (on the beach of the same name) all about hammock-swinging and sunset cocktails.
 Further north is Sunset Beach, with just a couple of simple places on the sand.

-Koh Rong Sanloem’s beach scene is often pricier than other islands, but Saracen Bay does have a couple of excellent budget options (including the stilted open-air dorm at The Beach Resort).
-For something completely different, intrepid travellers can make a beeline to M’Pai Bay on the island’s northern tip, where a clutch of wallet-friendly basic digs (check out Easy Tiger and the Chill Inn) has opened up within the friendly fishing village.
+Koh Rong Sanloem’s beach scene is often pricier than other islands, but Saracen Bay does have a couple of excellent budget options (including the stilted open-air dorm at Beach Island Resort).
+For something completely different, intrepid travelers should head to M’Pai Bay on the island’s northern tip, where wallet-friendly basic digs (check out Easy Tiger and the Chill Inn) have opened up within the friendly fishing village.
 Don’t expect gorgeous sweeps of white sand here – this is more a beach break with a true local vibe.